aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 3. [Fork](https://help.github.com/articles/fork-a-repo/) the repository for the issue you are resolving
     * [Project](https://github.com/Enterlucent/open-space-game/)
     * [Studio](https://github.com/Enterlucent/open-space-game-studio/)
-4. Make any changes or additions to the development branch
+4. Make any changes or additions to a new branch {your-github-user}-issue{issue-id} (ie mdwigley-issue224)
     * [Fetch](https://help.github.com/articles/fetching-a-remote/) the origin branch often to ensure you stay in sync
 5. Submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just your changes.
     * Make sure to give it the label of 'coding'